TutorialDoctor/Software_Development/1 Learn.md

 # Conditionals(Flow control) (Flow control)
 ___
 - Perhaps you only want to blend() an apple under **certain conditions**.
 Perhaps you only want to blend() the apple if the apple has already been diced.
-To create condtitions in a program you use **Conditional Statements**.
+To create conditions in a program you use **Conditional Statements**.

-- A condtional statement is a statement  like:
+- A conditional statement is a statement  like:
 		*"If the the apple has been diced, blend the apple.
 Otherwise, if the apple has not been diced, do not blend the apple.
 If the apple is anything else, then do nothing."*

-- Things will only happen if a conditon is met.
+- Things will only happen if a condition is met.

 ## If
 - The way you say "**if**" to a computer program is by using the "if" keyword.